cronvel/kung-fig/bdd-spec.md

 ) ;
 ```

-when loading a file with and bad JSON content dependency using the '@', it should throw.
+when loading a file with a bad JSON content dependency using the '@', it should throw.

 ```js
 doormen.shouldThrow( function() { kungFig.load( __dirname + '/sample/withBadOptionalInclude.json' ) ; } ) ;